colons/pyfoot/README.md

 * Automatic mIRC format stripping in +c channels
 * Pretty, colour-configurable output
 * [Very liberal](http://sam.zoy.org/wtfpl/) distribution terms
-* A bunch of pointless modules
+* A bunch of pointless pluginss

 Setup and Use
 -------------

 still to come

-Module Development
+Plugin Development
 ------------------

 still to come